January 19, 2026

 • Most Canadians don’t have $10–$20K sitting in a bank account

 If you're fortunate enough to afford this route without incurring financial strain, it’s usually the cleanest option.
-But let’s be real—most people don’t have that kind of cash on hand.
+But let’s be honest—most people don’t have that kind of cash on hand.

 This is sometimes called "love money"—borrowing from people you trust who may lend you funds at low interest or even gift it outright.